 Viktualienmarkt

-To the southeast of Marienplatz, you will find a huge local market specializing in fresh food and exotic delicacies.
+To the southeast of Marienplatz, there is a huge local market specializing in fresh food and exotic delicacies.
 This is the Viktualienmarkt or Victuals Market of Munich.

 Sausages, herbs, wine, spices, flowers, fruits, and non-food items abound at Viktualienmarkt.
 If you are looking to get some souvenirs from Munich, make a stop at this market.
 If not, you can simply look around, people-watch, and eat at one of the many amazing restaurants at the Victuals Market.
-Some of my favorite restaurants are The Munich Soup Kitchen and Sababa.
+Some of my favorite restaurants are The Munich Soup Kitchen (this one closed, unfortunately!) and Sababa.

 Hofbrauhaus Beer Hall

-One of Munich’s oldest beer halls, Hofbrauhaus Beer Hall is just 5minutes away from Marienplatz.
-Whether you are a beer enthusiast or a history geek, you are going to love this place.
+One of Munich’s oldest beer halls, Hofbrauhaus Beer Hall, is just five minutes away from Marienplatz.
+Whether you are a beer enthusiast or a history geek, you will love this place.

-Hofbrauhaus Beer Hall was built in 1589 by a Bavarian Duke which means this brewery is more than 400 years old.
-Come here for a sip of Hofbrau Original or some authentic Bavarian food, Hofbrauhaus will always be there for you.
-Yes, they are open 365 days a year, 9am – midnight!
+Hofbrauhaus Beer Hall was built in 1589 by a Bavarian Duke, which means this brewery is more than 400 years old.
+Come here for a sip of Hofbrau Original or some authentic Bavarian food; Hofbrauhaus will always be there for you.
+Yes, they are open 365 days a year, 9 a.m. to midnight!

 Munich Residenz